Rewild the Ghost Woods

 BRING BACK THE GHOST WOODS!

 We want to revive the Ghost Woods to bring back thriving native woodlands where nature, people, and local communities all can benefit.
-If Forestry England stopped dithering and delaying they could:
+If public restoration work was properly funded Forestry England could:

 - Restore nature and revive biodiversity across thousands of acres of public land